Seeed-Studio/ModelAssistant/docs/introduction/quick_start.md

 ## Advanced

 - **Model Deployment**.
-If you want to deploy the exported training model on edge computing devices, please refer to [ESP32 Deployment Example](../examples/esp32/deploy) or [Grove Vision AI Deployment Example](../examples/grove/deploy).
+If you want to deploy the exported training model on edge computing devices, please refer to [ESP32 Deployment Example](../deploy/esp32/deploy) or [Grove Vision AI Deployment Example](../deploy/grove/deploy).

 - **Custom Datasets**.
 If you want to train on a custom dataset, please refer to [Datasets](../tutorials/datasets).

 - **Custom Model**.
 If you want to modify an existing neural network or design your own neural network, please refer to [Model Configuration](../tutorials/config).

+## Necessary Knowledge

+- Computer Vision:

+  The basics of computer vision are built upon digital image processing.
+So, you need to learn the basics of the DlP first.
+Then you can move forward to read computer vision topics like pattern recognition and 3D geometry.
+You need to know linear algebra to be able to fully understand some concepts of the computer vision like dimensionality reduction.
+After understanding the fundamentals of computer vision you should also build your knowledge in deep learning, especially in Convolutional Neural Networks (CNN).

+- Programming:

+  Python will be enough for design and prototyping, but if you want to do some embedded work, you should also be familiar with C++.

+- Tools:

+  OpenCV is the main tool for computer vision, and Numpy is an important tool for data processing and analysis.
+You must know them.
+You never know, but you should know what tools are available and how to use them.
+How to use them.
+Another tool you need to familiarize yourself with is the deep learning framework.
+Frameworks.
+You can start with Keras which is the easiest to learn and then learn Tensorflow or PyTorch.